moraes-luciano/dotnetcrud/README.md

 # dotnetcrud

-A very basic CRUD just for starting, developped with .NETCore MVC, postgresql and EntityFrameWork Core
+A very basic CRUD just for starting, developped with .NETCore MVC, postgresql and EntityFrameWork Core.
+Salesmvc is an another repository and is an intermediate Crud, please check out!